pedrada88/preproc-textclassification/README.md

-  title = 	"On the Role of Text Preprocessing in Neural Network Architectures: An Evaluation Study on Text Categorization and Sentiment Analysis", booktitle = 	"Proceedings of the EMNLP Workshop on Analyzing and interpreting neural networks for NLP", year = 	"2018", publisher = 	"Association for Computational Linguistics", and - location = 	"Brussels, Belgium",
+  title = 	"On the Role of Text Preprocessing in Neural Network Architectures: An Evaluation Study on Text Categorization and Sentiment Analysis", booktitle = 	"Proceedings of the EMNLP Workshop on Analyzing and interpreting neural networks for NLP", year = 	"2018", publisher = 	"Association for Computational Linguistics", location = 	"Brussels, Belgium",
 }